phdonner/phdonner/README.md

 Hi.
 My name is Philip.
 Here at GitHub I'm phdonner, but on most other platforms I use the signature pdonner.
 My native language is Swedish, but was born in Tampere, which is a predominantly Finnish city.
 Therefore most of the school mates had bilingual competence as a gift.
 That's a good start in learning English, German, French, Spanish, Kiswahili... other languages.

-I've been working in English speaking communities, but any unidiomatic use of English will hopefully still be excused.
+I've been working in English speaking communities, but any unidiomatic use of English will hopefully be excused.
 If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed corrections will be most gratefully received.

 ---